 Although we are now deep into the recovery phase of the COVID downturn, I still remain shocked at just how resilient Google’s parent company Alphabet has proved these past 18 months.
-I mean, a brief sequential drop in revenue and profit was about as bad as it got in FQ2 2020, and even then California-based Alphabet still managed to mint billions in net income and free cash flow, growing its already huge cash pile in the process.
+I mean, a brief sequential drop in revenue and profit was about as bad as it got in FQ2 2020.
+Even then, California-based Alphabet still managed to mint billions in net income and free cash flow, growing its already huge cash pile in the process.

-Its performance since then has been exceptionally strong, both ‘business’ and ‘stock’, with sales and earnings both blasting past pre-COVID levels and the share price following suit.
-Alphabet has now returned around 29% compounded annually over the past five years, which compares favorably to the Morningstar US Market Total Return Index and peer Facebook, though lags Apple and Microsoft.
+Its performance since then has been exceptionally strong, with sales and earnings blasting past pre-COVID levels and stock returns following suit.
+Alphabet has now returned around 29% compounded annually over the past five years.
+That compares favorably to the Morningstar US Market Total Return Index and peer Facebook, though lags Apple and Microsoft.

-My view on Alphabet hasn’t really changed much over the past couple of years.
-I’m still bullish, even after the big run up, and I do think the current valuation comes with a few mitigating features that makes it cheaper than it may look at first glance.
+My view on the firm hasn’t really changed much over the past couple of years.
+I’m still bullish, even after the big run up.
+I also think the current valuation comes with a few mitigating features that makes it cheaper than it may look at first glance.
 If the company can carry on posting double-digit annualized revenue growth, which I think it can for a while yet, then the stock can continue to generate solid total returns for investors.

 Exceptionally Strong Growth